narcisolobo/python-february-2024/w2.04-erds/README.md

 ![heroes-spreadsheet](./assets/heroes-spreadsheet.png)

-As we can see, each hero can be a row in a spreadsheet, and each hero shares the same columns.
-Furthermore, each column correlates to an attribute of our `Hero` class.
+As we can see, our Hero objects can be represented by rows and columns in a spreadsheet.

 Now let's see what they might look like in a MySQL table.